-Type of check Type of information included in the disclosure Standard check Spent and unspent convictions, cautions, reprimands, final warnings.
-Enhanced check As above - plus any additional information held locally by police forces that's reasonably considered relevant to the post applied for Enhanced check with children's and/or adults' barred list check As above (enhanced) - plus a check of the appropriate DBS barred list/s (children, adults or both)
+Type of check Type of information included in the disclosure Basic Check unspent convictions or conditional cautions.
+Standard check Spent and unspent convictions, cautions, reprimands, final warnings.
+Enhanced check As above - plus any additional information held locally by police forces that's reasonably considered relevant to the post applied for.
+Enhanced check with children's and/or adults' barred list check As above (enhanced) - plus a check of the appropriate DBS barred list/s (children, adults or both).